alexgpitts/OSUGlider/Python/README.md

 Some of our next steps:
 1) Currently we only have the banding option for command line arguments, we need to add welch and normal calculations as well
 2) We also need alternative windowing options for banding like we set up for the welch method.
+3) We need a check for not running calculations on the blocks of incomplete data from CDIP
-3) Create a testing suite for running large amounts of CDIP data through the program.
+4) Create a testing suite for running large amounts of CDIP data through the program.

 Example Output: